[ open-source cockpit / homelab & dev / multi-provider ]

 topologies › homelab-demo › node-01 › virtual machines › k3s-01

-● k3s-01 vmid 101 10.42.10.11 k3s-server running 6h 12m
+● k3s-01 vmid 101 10.42.10.11 k3s running 6h 12m

 1h 1d 7d